dukun88/mini-project/README.md

 ```

 <br />
-follow the setup instructions
+follow the setup instructions<br />
 <br />
-*Try to log in to the admin page with the username and password that we specified during setup* <br />
+*Try to log in to the admin page with the username and password that we specified during setup*<br />
 <br />
 ipOpenvpn:943/admin (for Admin) <br />
 ipOpenvpn:943 (for Client)<br />